FAQ

 Which switch is which?
 Find out the differences between the following switches here:

-Safety switch (also called a RCD – Residual Current Device) is peace-of-mind protection for your family against electric shock and electrocution …
+A Safety switch (also called a RCD – Residual Current Device) is peace-of-mind protection for your family against electric shock and electrocution …

 The modern day safety switch also contains a circuit breaker in a combination device.
 They can be 1 pole or 2 poles wide.